marktucker08/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is in the inner return function that generates the random number.
+You can tell because of the return statement.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is always the same and the return string.
+The rolled number is always random.
 c.
 What is the lexical scope of `newRoll`?
+within the return function curly braces.

 ### Task 3 - Stretch Goals